Coboundaries and eigenvalues of finitary S-adic systems: Coboundaries for directive sequences and continuous eigenvalues

 \section{Coboundaries for directive sequences and continuous eigenvalues}

 In this section, we investigate continuous eigenvalues.
 We first define $S$-adic coboundaries in Section \ref{subsec:sac}; the main results for the continuous case are then stated and proved in Section \ref{sec:coboundary-continuous}.
-In Section \ref{two-letter-coboundary} we revisit the previous notions and statements in the case of two-sided shifts by introducing in particular the notion of two-letter coboundaries.
 Lastly, in Section \ref{sec:Pisot} we investigate the relation between continuous eigenvalues and measures of letters in the case of a trivial coboundary.